ZacGeurts/2PlayerLines-Plus/README.md

 Will anyone show any interest in it?
 Doubtful, but I have been ripped off with everything I've ever created and would like the chance to not be taken advantage of and miss the bus.<BR />
 <BR />
 Why is this not free?
 Because Lines Plus is 3% of the product.
 The real meat is the songgen that pretty much makes more songs than grains of sand in the universe.<BR />
+All the songs in the universe?
+No way, that would be crazy.
+It does not sing like an artist or bang on a cooking pot.<BR />
 How does it work?
 Soon(tm) as it is not uploaded.
 <BR /><BR />
 Type `make` to build.
 Needs OpenGL (Mesa) and SDL2.